 For more information about these programs, please visit Metro's Real Estate page.

-Metro's Office of Long Range Planning has a new website where you can follow and provide feedback on many of Metro's current planning activities.
+Metro's Office of Long Range Planning has a blog where you can follow and provide feedback on many of Metro's current planning activities.
 From short-term bicycle and pedestrian plans to studies evaluating the future of the Metrorail system, you can find it all on PlanItMetro.com.

 Metro developed the FY 2011 - FY 2020 Capital Needs Inventory to address its performance needs (investments that maintain and replace assets on a regular life cycle basis in order to deliver the same level of service) and customer/demand needs (investments that help meet growing ridership and improve the rider's experience).